thedarkwriter/courseware-lms-content/_lmscontent/orchestration_tasks/content.md

 Puppet **tasks** are a way to solve problems that don't fit well into Puppet's traditional declarative configuration management model.

-As we know, Puppet is great at modeling resources, and then enforcing state over time.
+As we know, Puppet is great at modeling resources and then enforcing state over time.
 It will check the state of a resource, fix it if it's wrong, and send a report back to the Puppet Master if it changed anything.
-But sometimes you're not modeling the state of a resource.
-Instead, you just need to orchestrate "point-in-time" changes.
+But sometimes you don't need to model the state of a resource--you need to orchestrate "point-in-time" changes.
 Instead of long-term configuration management, you need to make something happen and be done with it.
-Puppet tasks are a simple way to do that and are the quickest way to immediately upgrade packages, restart services, or perform any other type of single-action executions on your nodes.
+Puppet tasks are a simple and quick way to immediately upgrade packages, restart services, or perform any other type of single-action executions on your nodes.